CLT - DUB

 CLT

-Expect long security lines at CLT.
-Check lines at A and E terminals, often shorter than B and C.
+Security lines at CLT can be long.
+Walk to another line if possible; A and E terminals often have shorter waits than B and C.

 Read more about CLTby Ramsey Qubein